PLEASE NOTE: TO SEARCH FOR YOUR LOST PET AT MAS, YOU MUST MAKE AN APPOINTMENT. CLICK HERE FOR MORE INFORMATION.

 HOW TO RECLAIM

-If you see a pet on our website that you think might be your pet, please write down the animal ID # (ex: A302725) and call or come ASAP to Memphis Animal Services during our adoption/reclaim hours, which are 7 days a week from 12-4 p.m., and we stay open until 7 p.m. on Tuesdays and Thursdays.
+If you see a pet on our website that you think might be your pet, please write down the animal ID # (ex: A1625) and call or come ASAP to Memphis Animal Services during our adoption/reclaim hours, which are 7 days a week from 12-4 p.m.
+Adoptions are currently by appointment only, but let staff know your pet may be at the shelter and you need to reclaim.

 Memphis Animal Services